 1. Retention Rate Improvement Benchmark.
-The improvement benchmark for this measure compares a Florida each college's most recent year rate of change from the mean of the college's three (3) prior years.
+The improvement benchmark for this measure compares a Florida College System institution's Retention Rate in the most recent year to the average of its own previous two threeyears of retention rates.
+For the Retention Rate measure, the two Improvement Benchmarks are determined by using data for each college's most recent year rate of change from the mean of the college's two (2) three (3) prior years.
 Colleges with a rate below 1.0% receive no points.
 Colleges receive points on a scale from low (1.0%) to high (5.0%) in five increments.
 Colleges above the high point of the scale receive the maximum points available.